OpenMDAO/OpenMDAO-Framework/docs/simple/derivatives.rst

 be more accurate than those estimated by finite differencing the component, and they are not dependent on the right choice of a step-size parameter.

-.. index:: Fake Finite Difference
+.. index:: Finite Difference with Analytical Derivatives (FFAD)

 In OpenMDAO, derivatives can be specified in the component API.
 A component's a set of specified derivatives is used to replace that component's output with the first-order Taylor series expansion whenever the optimizer initiates a finite difference estimation of the gradient.
-This is called *Fake Finite Difference*.
+This is called *Finite Difference with Analytical Derivatives* (FFAD) (formerly *Fake Finite Difference*).
 It provides an efficient way of calculating gradients for mixed models -- models with components that can provide derivatives and those that cannot.
 Via Fake Finite Difference you can specify gradients (first derivatives) and Hessians (second derivatives) in mixed models.
 The CONMIN driver uses only gradients, but the NEWSUMT optimizer can use both gradients and Hessians.
 For details, see the :ref:`Derivatives` section in the *Script Interface.*

 Four steps are involved in specifying derivatives for a component: